-9. Due Diligence Performed

-Apogee performed the following due diligence measures on the source and chain of custody of the necessary In-Scope Materials contained in our products:

-- We compared SORs identified on CMRTs returned by our suppliers to the RMI's RCOI data for RMAP audited smelters to assess country of origin.
-For SORs not found on the RMAP list, we used the Smelter Database available to RMI members to assess their status; and - We support industry-wide cooperation by aiding the development and implementation of independent third-party audits of SORs through our membership and participation in the RMI and sharing our summarized SOR data for 2017 with the RMI.
+9. Due Diligence Performed Apogee performed the following due diligence measures on the source and chain of custody of the necessary In-Scope Materials contained in our products: - We compared SORs identified on CMRTs returned by our suppliers to the RMI's RCOI data for RMAP audited smelters to assess country of origin.
+For SORs not found on the RMAP list, we used the Smelter Database available to RMI members to assess their status; and - We support industry-wide cooperation by aiding the development and implementation of independent third-party audits of SORs through our membership and participation in the RMI and sharing our summarized SOR data for 2018 with the RMI.
 Apogee is not making a claim that our products are "conflict-free," and consequently, the report presented herein was not audited.

-10. Steps to Improve Due Diligence

-Calendar 2017 is the fifth year that Apogee has been complying with the Rule and actively working to better understand and manage 3TG Mineral Risk in our supply chain.
+10. Steps to Improve Due Diligence Calendar 2018 is the sixth year that Apogee has been complying with the Rule and actively working to better understand and manage 3TG Mineral Risk in our supply chain.
 As such, the policies and processes in support of the Rule have been established and standardized.
 As a company, we are committed to continuous improvement, which also applies to our approach to conflict minerals.
-During the next reporting year, we intend to focus on:

-- Shifting more of the supplier surveying and communication to a corporate function as referenced in Section 2; - Improving supplier knowledge of the Rule and the policies and procedures we have adopted to comply with the Rule; - Ensuring that suppliers are more informed about our commitment to sourcing responsibly from the DRC Region; - · Continuing to encourage smelters and refiners identified through our survey process to participate in the RMAP; and - Continuing to support the development of RMI and its risk-based audit process for smelters and refiners.
+During the next reporting year, we intend to focus on: - Incorporating a business acquired in June 2017 to the established processes and policies; - Improving supplier knowledge of the Rule and the policies and procedures we have adopted to comply with the Rule; - Ensuring that suppliers are more informed about our commitment to sourcing responsibly from the DRC Region; and - Continuing to support the development of RMI and its risk-based audit process for smelters and refiners.